zerodevgroup/zero-dev-os/docs/INSTALL.md

 In the "Power" tab:
   * Change "Power Saving - Blank Screen" to "Never"
+  * Change "Power Saving - Wi-Fi can be turned off..." to "Never"
-  * Change "Suspend & Power Button - Automatic Suspend" to "Off"
+  * Change "Suspend & Power Button - Automatic Suspend" to "Off" (if present)

 In the "Background" tab:
-  * Change "Background" to "Solid Color" or the background of your choice
+  * Change "Background" to the background of your choice